Technical Documentation : Connectors : Adding an Azure Data Lake Connection

 User Permissions

-• Azure Gen 2: there is no specific authorization to be configured.
+There is no specific authorization to be configured for Azure Gen 2.
 The connector uses the key and the string connection specified for the data lake.

 Rich Filters

 Since version 54 of the scanner, the ADLS connector benefits from the feature of rich filters in the configuration of the connector.
-The available keys to filter objects during the inventory are:
+You can use the following keys to filter objects during inventory:

 Paths don't start with slashes for all file systems for consistency reasons between connectors.
 (The choice was made based on S3 choice where the slash has no specific meaning and is only a convention).